Today, we enter hyperspace on a kitchen table. The

 the fever and left the family with very limited

-For the next 14 years, Alice lived in bad
+For the next 14 years, Alicia lived in bad

 conditions in Ireland and England.
 She was educated